 Why This Show Matters

-Your donation will help me pay artists, build the puppets, rehearse the show properly, and bring Condemned To A Life to the stage in Chicago and to the United Solo Festival in New York City.
+Your donation will help me pay artists, build the puppets, rehearse the show properly, and bring Condemned To A Life to audiences in Chicago and New York.

-If you are not able to donate right now, sharing this campaign also helps.
-Please post it on social media, send it to friends, or pass it along to anyone who cares about theater, puppetry, brain health, mental health, addiction, family trauma, criminal justice, or stories that make hard things easier to talk about.
+If you are unable to donate, sharing this campaign is also tremendously helpful.
+Please pass it along to anyone who cares about theater, puppetry, mental health, brain injury, addiction, family trauma, criminal justice, or stories that make difficult conversations possible.

 Thank you for your support.